Medical Program Assistant | Mental Health Services

-Many of the students’ participants in “Hiding Hunger” indicated that their involvement in Zepeda’s study was the first time they shared their feelings about being food insecure, and how not having money for food meant that they couldn’t socialize with their friends.
+Many of the students’ participants in “Hiding Hunger” indicated that their involvement in Zepeda’s study was the first time they shared their feelings about being food insecure, and how not having money for food meant that they could not socialize with their friends.

 “Students in the study indicated they were very socially isolated.
 They couldn’t share that they were struggling because they felt shame,” says Zepeda.

-Responses to Zepeda’s study indicated that some students were not eating, or not eating an adequate amount.
-In addition to stress, anxiety, and other non-physical effects, students had health issues that could be made worse due to not eating.
+Responses to Zepeda’s study indicated that some students were not eating, or not eating an adequate amount, which could exacerbate conditions of stress, anxiety, and other non-physical health issues.

 “Even if they’re not hungry and eating food that’s not healthy for them—crackers, macaroni—they’re not going to be able to perform their best and are going to have other physical and possible mental health problems,” says Zepeda.

-During the intake process for new clients at UHS Mental Health Services, Kloehn says students are specifically asked if they’ve ever had a time where they’ve been concerned about their ability to pay for rent or not had enough food to eat.
-“It’s an optional question so clients can decline to answer it, but I’ve seen a lot of ‘yes’ responses in regard to not having enough food to eat.”
+During the intake process for new clients at UHS Mental Health Services, Kloehn says students are specifically asked if they have ever had a time where they have been concerned about their ability to pay for rent or not had enough food to eat.
+“It it's an optional question so clients can decline to answer it, but I’ve seen a lot of ‘yes’ responses in regard to not having enough food to eat.”